Posts

 The media’s description of Louise as a “test tube baby,” evocative of heretical work performed by mad scientists, was widely adopted but technically inaccurate.
 Her conception took place in a petri dish.

 At the time, her parents knew the procedure was experimental but were unaware that it had never resulted in a baby.
-This called into question their ability to give informed consent and the ethics and motives of the doctors involved.
+This raised questions about their ability to give informed consent and the ethics and motives of the doctors involved.
 Disciplinary action might have been taken had Louise not been born.

-IVF has become an accepted treatment for infertility.
-By 2006, the World Health Organization reported that more than 1.5 million children had been conceived via the process.
+IVF has become an accepted treatment for infertility, notwithstanding its recent use as a political football.
 In 2010, Robert Edwards, one of its developers, received the Nobel Prize in Medicine.
+By 2018, more than 8 million children had been conceived through the process.

 Happy birthday, Louise!